Children and Young People’s Occupational Therapy

 - By post to Baguley Clinic, Hall Lane, Baguley, Manchester M23 1NA

-Email and postal referrals must be on a children and young people’s service referral form – download Referral Form here.
+Email and postal referrals must be on a children and young people’s service referral form – download the Occupational Therapy Referral and Intervention Guidelines and Referral Form here.

 Children and Young People’s Therapy Centre